Lighting and Rendering

 Once you are happy with the render settings follow the steps below:

-• click close to accept the settings
+• Select Close to accept the settings.

-• send your scene to batch render
+• Send your scene to Batch Render.

-• enable the rendering menu
+• Enable the rendering menu.

-• set and go to:
+• Set and go to:

 [ADD IMAGE'S ALT TEXT]